Snedashkovsky/cybergift/README.md

 <img src="img/grades_distribution.png" width="75%" height="75%" alt="Distribution between Grades">

 ## Getting the Crowd
 The most crowded audience is ETH holders and users.
 We identified 2 audiences: those who hold, and those who hold and transact.
-Following paretto principle our target was to exclude majority of the most either inactive addresses or addresses with insignificant holdings:
+Following the Pareto Principle, our target was to exclude the majority of the most either inactive addresses or addresses with insignificant holdings:
 <table style="text-align: left">
     <thead style="text-align: center">
         <tr>